 Saxophone Museum/Home of Adolphe Sax/Maison de Monsieur Sax

-Dinant is the birthplace of Adolphe Sax, the inventor of Saxophone.
+Dinant is the birthplace of Adolphe Sax, the inventor of the Saxophone.
 And no wonder you will find so many colorful saxophones sprinkled all over the city.

 The family home of Adolphe Sax is turned into a museum called the ‘Maison de Monsieur Sax.’
 The museum is filled with musical instruments used by the Sax family.